 This study classified ownership of business in the region as being owned individually and under partnership in order to get a clear picture on the nature of ownership of business in the study area.
 With regard to this, it was revealed that 79% of the businesses operated by the respondents were owned individually and 21% were under partnership.
 This implies that majority of the SME owners were the sole decision makers and for that they were rarely compelled to receive advice from other stakeholders.
 With this kind of ownership, the likely impact is that where decisions were made, they would have a great effect on their businesses.
-Generally speaking, in contrast. partnerships have well-organized operations and businesses thus run, have high probability of getting loans from banks and non-bank financial institutions as they own equipment and real estates, which they pledge as collaterals.

-Furthermore, about 43% of the SMEs had employed up to four (4) employees whereas 34% of SMEs had employed 5-49 employees and 23% had employed 50-99 employees.
-Majority of the SMEs had less than five (5) employees implying that most of the

-SMEs engaged in small enterprises.
+Generally speaking, in contrast, partnerships have well-organized operations and businesses thus run, have high probability of getting loans from banks and non-bank financial institutions as they own equipment and real estates, which they pledge as collaterals.
+Another feature of the sample was education where 63% of the respondents had primary education, while 37% of the respondents had secondary education Furthermore, about 43% of the SMEs had employed up to four (4) employees whereas 34% of SMEs had employed 5-49 employees and 23% had employed 50-99 employees.
+Majority of the SMEs had less than five (5) employees implying that most of the SMEs engaged in small enterprises.

 Moreover, 78% of the SMEs respondents were dealing with trading activities involving buying and selling of final products (goods).
 The plausible reason for such a larger number of the respondents in trade activity is that it was easier to initiate and conduct it.
 It did not require high skills and capital compared to other production activities such as transport, construction and manufacturing.
-Only 5% of the SMEs respondents were found to be involved in manufacturing whereas 2% were revealed to be dealing with construction.
-The study revealed that 7% of the SMEs owners were dealing with service provision (education and others) and 6% of the respondents were dealing with transport business.
+Only 5% of the SMEs respondents were VI.